camdenlarson7/stochastic_computing/README.md

 ## Simple Operations

-A folder that contains scripts and analysis of simple stochastic operations.
+A folder that contains scripts and analysis of simple stochastic and operations.